Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Method

 \subsection{Calculated spin-orbit coupling constants, special treatment for $6p-$states}

-In this section we consider how the new (avD) basis functions affect the values of the SO energy splittings.
-As a test exercise we first calculate SO coupling constants and energy splittings for relativistic atoms of Ac, Th, U and Np with the PBE variant of DFT for exchange and correlations \cite{PBE}.
+In this section we consider how the new (avD) basis functions affect the values of the spin-orbit (SO) energy splittings.
+As a test exercise we first calculate spin-orbit coupling (SOC) constants and energy splittings for relativistic atoms of Ac, Th, U and Np with the PBE variant of DFT for exchange and correlations \cite{PBE}.
+We have performed two different sets of atomic calculations.
+In the first case, for the core shells we used the Dirac equations while for all valence states the KH \cite{KH} and MPK differential equations \cite{MPK} were employed.
+These are the same differential equations for $P_l^{KH}$ functions, which are used in the LAPW method.
+In the second case, the Dirac equations were used for both core and valence states, which is an exact treatment.
+The energy splittings between the $j = l - 1/2$ and $j = l + 1/2$ valence ($7d$-, $5f$- and $6p$-) states ($\triangle E$ in Tables \ref{tab4}--\ref{tab3}) then serve as reference values.

 In atomic units the SO coupling constant $\zeta(l)$, defined by the radial function $P_l(r)$, can be found as

 where $V(r)$ is the radial dependence of the Coulomb potential.
 The corresponding SO operator is